apache/mxnet/docs/faq/env_var.md

 * MXNET_MKLDNN_CACHE_SIZE
   - Values: Int ```(default=-1)```
   - Flag to set MKLDNN cache size.
 Default is -1 which means cache size is unbounded.
 Should only be set if your model has variable input shapes, as cache size may grow unbounded.
+The number represents the number of items in the cache and is proportional to the number of layers that use MKLDNN and different input shape.

 Settings for Minimum Memory Usage
 ---------------------------------